Fair Jobs Code - procurement guidelines for departments and agencies

 What is the Fair Jobs Code?

-The Fair Jobs Code (Code) aims to encourage and reward businesses and suppliers that comply with industrial relations and occupational health and safety laws, and to promote Fair Jobs Code Standards including:
+The Fair Jobs Code (code) aims to encourage and reward businesses and suppliers that comply with industrial relations and occupational health and safety laws, and to promote Fair Jobs Code standards including:

 • secure employment and job security;